jamesdidit72/Networking/networking_introduction.md

 0s represent the host ID

-The first address in the network is the network adresss
+The first address in the network is the network address